 This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 Welcome back to the Master A Budget Series!
 We are now on Day 6.
-Yesterday, we talked about Budget Categories and Percentages; today, you will learn about Emergency Fund and Sinking Funds.
+Yesterday, we talked about Budget Categories and Percentages; today, you will learn about the Sinking Fund vs Emergency Fund.

 Let’s dive in.